diogoaurelio/schedoscopeWiki/Home.md

 ## Introduction

-Schedoscope is a scheduling framework for painfree agile development, testing, (re)loading, and monitoring of your Hadoop data warehouse.
+Schedoscope is a scheduling framework for agile development, testing, (re)loading, and monitoring of your Hadoop data warehouse.

 Scheduling with Schedoscope is based on three principles: